xma711/notebook/linux/linux_distros/ubuntu/install_ubuntu/README.md

 ---------------------

 Fail to install grub at the last step.
-This problem is encountered when i tried to install ubuntu along windows 7.
+This problem is encountered when i tried to install Ubuntu along windows 7.

 Solution is to shutdown the laptop and repair grub.

 Repair grub: http://howtoubuntu.org/how-to-repair-restore-reinstall-grub-2-with-a-ubuntu-live-cd

-also if when installing ubuntu, there is no such option "install ubuntu alongside window", then go to windows and shrink the volume.
+also if when installing Ubuntu, there is no such option "install Ubuntu alongside window", then go to windows and shrink the volume.
 Guide: https://technet.microsoft.com/en-us/library/gg309169.aspx